 Cotoris | Another close but no cigar approximation that deserves inclusion as a serious display contender is this gem.
 A truly attractive typeface fresh and slightly fantastic.
 Cotoris would be at home on a variety of products and is a natural for green products sporting the universal leaf icon.
 I would like to see a more even width variation, which would be fantastic in this category.

 I love the work at House, all of it.
 It is interesting to look at the history of a fairly new foundry and see evolution, valuation and a commitment to typographer’s rights.
-This set, unlike many others from the folks at house, is not worth the expense.
+This set, unlike many others from the folks at a house, is not worth the expense.